nerves-hub/documentation/production/index.md

 key to NervesHub as a firmware signing key attached to your organization.
 Keys can also be added on your Organization in the web UI by visiting Signing Keys.

+This is **the key that allows people to put new firmware on your device** and it should be treated with a lot of care.
+Put it in the same type of secret management you use for the Signer CA key we created earlier

 ## Create a firmware update

 Let's modify the project.
 We don't have to do real work on it, we can just grab